pctroll/dialogue-builder/README.md

-Dialogue Builder
+Osom Dialogue Builder
 ================

 Example of the Dialogue Builder tool used on El Canto del Autana.

-You can test it here [http://pctroll.github.io/dialogue-builder/](http://pctroll.github.io/dialogue-builder/).
+You can test it here [http://pctroll.github.io/odb-osom-dialogue-builder/](http://pctroll.github.io/odb-osom-dialogue-builder/).

 Usage